-People that attend our course have told us that one area that is a great test for them is aggression, agitation and/or anxiety from the person they care for.
+People who attend our courses have told us that one area that is a great test for them is aggression, agitation and/or anxiety from the person they care for.
 On this one-day course, our healthcare professionals will support you to understand the thoughts and feelings a person with dementia may be experiencing which lead to these behaviours.
 You will be provided with the opportunity to consider practical ways of identifying and managing the needs of the person you care for which can help to reduce these challenging responses.

-The course will give you guidance on ways to manage your own emotions that may arise in difficult situations and allow you to respond calmly and appropriately to maintain the health and well-being of yourself and the person you care for.
+The course will give you guidance on ways to manage your own emotions which may arise in difficult situations and allow you to respond calmly and appropriately to maintain the health and well-being of yourself and the person you care for.

 This course is for you if:

-- You would like to understand the thoughts and feelings a person with dementia may be experiencing which lead to these behaviours.
+- you would like to understand the thoughts and feelings a person with dementia may be experiencing which lead to these behaviours

-- You want to learn about the lasting consequences for both you and the person with dementia even after an episode of aggression, agitation or anxiety has passed.
+- you want to learn about the lasting consequences for both you and the person with dementia even after an episode of aggression, agitation or anxiety has passed

-- You want to explore practical ways of identifying and managing the needs of the person you care for which may help to reduce these challenging responses.
+- you want to explore practical ways of identifying and managing the needs of the person you care for which may help to reduce these challenging responses

-- You want to discuss ways to manage your own emotions to the situation.
+- you want to discuss ways to manage your own emotions to the situation

-- You wish to learn strategies to enable you to respond calmly and appropriately.
+- you wish to learn strategies to enable you to respond calmly and appropriately

-- You would like your questions around managing agitation and behaviours that challenge addressed in a safe, supportive environment by healthcare professionals with experience of supporting people with dementia and their families.
+- you would like your questions around managing agitation and behaviours that challenge addressed in a safe, supportive environment by healthcare professionals with experience of supporting people with dementia and their families

-- You want meet other people who are supporting a friend or family member with dementia in a similar situation to you own.
+- you want meet other people who are supporting a friend or family member with dementia in a similar situation to you own

 What will happen on the day